Majority of global public calls for climate action in The People's Climate Vote

 Americans prioritize policies that focus on clean energy, water protection, and land conservation

 Renewable energy policy is supported by some of the largest emitters.
 Of the ten countries with the highest heating and electricity emissions, eight support the transition to renewable energy.
 In the US, support for renewable energy is at 65%.
-As the cost of renewable energy continues to fall, renewable energy development presents an opportunity for governments and businesses worldwide to reduce greenhouse gas emissions associated with the electricity sector, in line with targets established by the Paris Climate Agreement.
+As the costs of renewable energy and energy storage continue to fall, renewable energy development presents an opportunity for governments and businesses worldwide to reduce greenhouse gas emissions associated with the electricity sector, in line with targets established by the Paris Climate Agreement.

 In Western Europe and North America, conservation policies are the most popular.
 The two most favored policies relate to forest and land conservation (72%) and ocean and waterway conservation (70%).
 The ocean and waterway policy “keep the ocean and waterways healthy” was one of the most popular climate policies in the US, with 71% in favor.